Configure TLS certificates for cluster applications

 MKE

-Available for managed clusters deployed or updated by Container Cloud using the latest Cluster release in its series.
-Since Container Cloud 2.21.0, available for attached MKE clusters that were not originally deployed by Container Cloud.
+Available for clusters deployed or updated by Container Cloud using the latest Cluster release in its series.

 Caution

-For MOSK-based deployments, the feature is not supported yet.
+For MKE clusters that are part of MOSK infrastructure, the feature is not supported yet.

 Caution